-Don’t formulate a response until you give the other side a chance to express their thoughts and ideas.
+Don'’t begin to formulate a response until you give the other side a chance to express their thoughts and ideas.

-There’s a saying: "It’s rude to continue talking when I am trying to interrupt."
-If you interrupt while the other party is talking, you’ll miss a lot of good stuff.
+There’'s a saying: "It’s rude to continue talking when I am trying to interrupt."
+If you interrupt while the other party is talking, you'’ll miss a lot of good stuff.

-Think about how a tennis player return the ball.
+Think about how a tennis player returns the ball.
 Good players let the ball hit the ground before they take a whack.
 Players who predetermine their whack before the ball hits the ground get skinned.

 2. Do not personalize statements made by the other side.

 If you personalize, you’ll get your thin skin handed back to you, wrapped up in a loss.

 Don't forget that youare engaged in a process to get the best deal you can for your child.
 You are not there to argue about whether you are overprotective or nasty.
 The school has to deal with nasty parents.
 The school's primary responsibility is to the child despite any parental hostility.
 The IDEA does not say “a child is entitled to a free appropriate education if the parents are nice to work with.”